Your truck will not operate in below zero temperatures if the fuel has not been treated.

 - Below +15°F, add 16oz of additive per 100 gallons of diesel, this would improve your fuel to -0°F.

 - Below -0°F, add 32oz of additive per 100 gallons of diesel, this would improve your fuel to -15°F.

-If you fueled in Zones 2 thru 6 your fuel is already treated, but in those zones the temperature may drop drastically below their average.
-If the temperature there or were you’re heading is less then follow the 16oz per 100 gallon rule which improves the Gel/Wax temperature by +15°F.
+If you fueled in Zones 2 thru 6, your fuel is already treated, but in those zones, the temperature may drop drastically below their average.
+If the temperature there or where you’re heading is less, then follow the 16oz per 100-gallon rule which improves the Gel/Wax temperature by +15°F.

 Wind Chill: has a major effect on you because it takes body heat away quickly which makes you feel colder “the wind chill factor”, but it has no effect on fuel, metal, or any material.
 So if the outside temp is -10°F and the wind chill is -25°F the coldest your fuel or any material can physically get is -10°F.